 - protection, habitat enhancement and invasive species removal in areas such as DeBoville Slough, Coquitlam and Pitt Rivers

 - installing and maintaining bird nest boxes in sites such as Widgeon Marsh Regional Park Reserve, Minnekhada Regional Park, Shoreline and Mundy Parks

 - monitoring bat roosts and installing roosting boxes in local regional and municipal parks

 - partnering with other stewards and governments to manage protected areas such as Colony Farm Regional Park.

 - advocating for effective protection of species at risk

 - public education to reduce human impacts on the natural world

-The club name is taken from Burke Mountain, located in northeast Coquitlam, and was chosen because the mountain is a distinctive natural feature visible from Coquitlam, Port Coquitlam, and Port Moody.
+The club name is taken from Mount Burke, located in northeast Coquitlam, and was chosen because the mountain is a distinctive natural feature visible from Port Moody, Coquitlam, and Port Coquitlam.
 The mountain was named after Edmund Burke, a British author and statesman.